hriddhidey/.dotfiles/README.md

 * Install brew dependencies mentioned in Brewfile.
 * Symlink gitconfig and gitignore_global files.
 * Setup zsh for you.
-* Setup VSCode for you.
+* Setup VSCode extension for you.
 * Install cht.sh for you.

 After the script installs, do the followin -